cometbft/cometbft/spec/consensus/reactor/README.md

     Network Stack
 ```

-The overall goal here is to specify the following:
+The overall goal here are the following:
 1. Provide an english specification of
     * what CONS requires from and provides to GOSSIP (GOSSIP-I);
     * what GOSSIP requires from and provides to CONS (GOSSIP-I); and,